 All rules concerning applicants, the use of the C-OSS and its products - Pre-arranged Paths (PaPs) and Reserve Capacity (RC) - and how to order them are explained here.
-The processes, provisions and steps related to PaPs and RC refer to Regulation (EU)

-No. 913/2010 and are valid for all applicants.
+The processes, provisions and steps related to PaPs and RC refer to Regulation (EU) No. 913/2010 and are valid for all applicants.
 For all other issues, the relevant conditions presented in the Network Statements of the IMs/ABs concerned are applicable.

 Pilots are being conducted on parts of some RFCs to test the results of the RNE-FTE project Redesign of the International Timetabling Process: 'TTR for Smart Capacity Management' (TTR).

-For a complete and up-to-date overview of lines concerned by the aforesaid pilots, refer to the 'TTR Pilots Communication Platform' maintained by RNE under the URL: https://cms.rne.eu/ttr-pilots-communication-platform.
+For a complete and up-to-date overview of lines concerned by the aforesaid pilots, refer to the 'TTR Pilots Communication Platform' maintained by RNE under the URL: https://rne.eu/capacity-management/ttr/implementation/pilots-and-mvp/

-Specific rules and terms for capacity allocation are applicable on these parts of the Corridors, which the MB of the particular Corridors decide upon.
+Specific rules and terms for capacity allocation are applicable on these parts of the Corridors, which the MB of the particular Corridor decides upon.